Nicci Gilbert

-Nichole "Nicci" Gilbert (born July 8, 1970) is an American R&B singer.
-She is mainly known for being the former lead vocalist of an American female R&B girl-group Brownstone who rose to fame in the mid 1990s best known for their 1995 hit single "If You Love Me", which was nominated for a Best R&B Performance Grammy Award.
+Nicci Gilbert is a Grammy-nominated American R&B singer.
+She is mainly known for being the lead vocalist of an American female R&B girl-group Brownstone who rose to fame in the mid-1990s best known for their 1995 hit single "If You Love Me", which was nominated for a Best R&B Performance Grammy Award.
 "Grapevyne" and "Pass the Lovin'" also brought them some success, as well as their rendition of "I Can't Tell You Why", a song originally recorded by The Eagles.